SKTeamLab/P4ward/_sources/obtain.rst.txt

 Docker
 ------

-Running using a single command by obtaining it from Docker Hub (this option will be available soon):
+Running using a single command by obtaining it from Docker Hub:

 .. code:: bash